-French research in Artificial Intelligence (AI) is recognized internationally for its scientific output.
+French research in Artificial Intelligence (AI) is recognized on the international scene for its scientific output.

-Paradoxically, the number of visible and accessible software from French computer labs remains quite low.
+Paradoxically, the number of software, visible and accessible, from French IT laboratories remains quite low.

-Research, like computer science, promotes collaboration, sharing and sharing.
+Research, like IT, advocates collaboration, sharing and pooling.

-The tools and computer resources of a community of computer scientists is one of their major productions.
+The IT tools and resources of a community of IT researchers is one of their major productions.

-However, few codes are shared and shared.
-AI researchers spend a lot of their time programming from scratch.
+However, few codes are shared and pooled.
+AI researchers spend a lot of their time programming, often starting from scratch.

-We often redefine what has already been developed by others.
+We often redevelop what has already been developed by others.

-Researchers do not have the time to take the step and convert their research prototypes.
-They often have to move towards new projects financed in the short term, without being able to value what has been developed.
+Researchers do not have time to take the step and convert their research prototypes.
+They often have to move on to new short-term funded projects, without being able to capitalize on what has been developed.

-Thus, the transition from an experimental system that allows for experiments and publications to an accessible software tool, documented and usable by others, is often left behind.
+Thus, the transition from an experimental system that allows for experiments and publications, to a software tool accessible, documented and usable by others, is often left behind.

-French researchers and laboratories would benefit from valuing the tools they develop.
-They would thus contribute to national and international visibility and visibility.
+French researchers and laboratories would benefit from making the most of the tools they develop.
+They would thus contribute to national and international visibility and influence.

-Similarly, the referencing and provision of tools developed by AI researchers could benefit different scientific communities, the world of higher education and businesses of all sizes.
+Likewise, referencing and making available the tools developed by AI researchers could benefit different scientific communities, the world of higher education and companies of all sizes.

-Inspired by the academic research project such as the MultiTal project carried out within INALCO’s ERTIM laboratory, PostLab is the collaborative laboratory of Artificial Intelligence (AI).
+Inspired by the academic research project such as the project MultiTal carried out within the ERTIM laboratory of INALCO, PostLab is the collaborative laboratory of Artificial Intelligence (AI).

-Levels 4 to 7 represent the transition from experimental laboratory evidence to validation in a real-world environment.
-These essential steps to transmit innovation to industry and society are often risky and expensive to overcome.
-This is why we call this path the “valley of death”.
+Levels 4 to 7 represent the transition from experimental evidence in the laboratory to validation in a real environment.
+These steps, which are essential for transmitting innovation to manufacturers and to society, are often risky and expensive to take.
+This is why this path is called the “valley of death”.

-The problem is present in AI research.
-Indeed, very little software developed in the laboratory benefits the industry and society.
+The problem is very present in AI research.
+Indeed, very little software developed in the laboratory benefits industry and society.

-This is where PostLab comes in to increase the TRL of software and bring it as far up the ladder as possible.
-PostLab assists AI laboratories in providing their software and assists users in choosing the most relevant software for their needs.
+This is where PostLab comes in to increase the TRL of software and bring it as far up the scale as possible.
+PostLab thus assists AI laboratories in making their software available and supports users in choosing the most relevant software for their needs.

-PostLab’s ambition is to lower the entry barrier of AI to bring the greatest number of natural intelligence researchers in artificial intelligence.
+The ambition of PostLab is to lower the barrier to entry of AI to benefit as many people as possible from the natural intelligence of artificial intelligence researchers.